C-SusanS45/syslib2025/apache2_notes_20250301.md

 ip a
 ```

-The local ip will be under `<BROADCAST,MULTICAST,UP,LOWER_UP>)`
+The local ip will be under `<BROADCAST,MULTICAST,UP,LOWER_UP>`

 The public or external IP address can be found in the cloud console.
-Use the external IP to view the index.html from an exteral browser.
+Use the external IP to view index.html from an exteral browser.